WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 That's all we want for the ```click_rock(x,y)``` function.
 Now write two more functions, following a similar pattern, for ```click_paper(x,y)``` and ```click_scissors(x,y)```.

 Run the code and click on one of the "choose" turtles.
-Hopefully whenever you click the value of ```player_choice``` will appear in the Result window: 0 if you click Rock, 1 if you click Paper and 2 if you click Scissors.
+Hopefully every time you click one of the turtles the value of ```player_choice``` will appear in the Result window: 0 if you click Rock, 1 if you click Paper and 2 if you click Scissors.

 Now we're ready to have the computer make a choice and play the game!